 - SCAP Language Engines — The third layer that processes OVAL and SCAP Datastream XML documents, called IOvalEngine and IXccdfEngine, respectively, which reference their own IPlugin instances.

 - Create a single-object adapter to support both host-based and remote collection.

 - Isolate the collection logic for schema objects outside the core document processing engine.

 - Generate a data model from a schema, write the object adapters, register the model objects with the engine, and register the adapters with the plugin at runtime.

 You can customize how Risk Scan Engine ingests data.
 For more information, see the User Guide files in the zip files for the components you license.

 If you want to create a custom plug-in for Risk Scan Engine, you can create your own IPlugin implementations.
-Custom plugins can be helpful, for example, if your application stores information about target machines in a database and you want to retrieve that information from the database instead of the target machine.
-The custom plugin in this instance would inspect each object collection request the engine makes, and then either retrieve the information themselves, or delegate the collection to a wrapped Risk Scan Engine plugin instance.
+For example, custom plugins can be helpful if your application stores information about target machines in a database, and you want to retrieve that information from the database instead of from the target machine.
+In this case, the custom plugin would inspect each object collection request the engine makes, and then either retrieve the information themselves, or delegate the collection to a wrapped Risk Scan Engine plugin instance.

 If you want to perform compliance assessments on information that existing OVAL tests do not expose, you can use the

 scap-extensions component in Risk Scan Engine to support custom schemas.
-For more information, see scap-extensions on the Risk Scan Engine GitHub.
+See scap-extensions for more information.

-Risk Scan Engine uses the abstract system interface defined by jSAF, so an object adapter can function in multiple contexts, such as local, remote, and offline scanning.
-In rare cases, you may want to define your own jSAF provider.
+Risk Scan Engine uses the abstract system interface defined by jSAF, so an object adapter can function in multiple contexts.
+For example, local, remote, and offline scanning.
+In rare cases, you could define your own jSAF provider.